idptools/goose/README.md

 #### Version unchaged  - continued work on sequence_optimization functionality and a small bug fix (November 2024)

-Continued work on adding the ability to optimized sequences based on any user-defined parameter including ones not hardcoded into GOOSE.
-In line documentation was completed and additional testing of the code was completed.
+* Continued work on adding the ability to optimized sequences based on any user-defined parameter including ones not hardcoded into GOOSE.
+* In line documentation was completed and additional testing of the code was completed.
 Multiple bugs were fixed.
-A bug where the error allowed when using the create.seq_rg() function was equal to the error for create.seq_re, which was incorrect.
-I'm hoping to release documentation on this and one other in progress feature soon.
-Stay tuned!
+* A bug where the error allowed when using the create.seq_rg() function was equal to the error for create.seq_re, which was incorrect.
+* Added functionality for sequence optimization by total epsilon and epsilon attractive / repulsive vectors

 #### V0.1.4 - More bug fixes and more tests.
 (December 2023)